Friedreich's ataxia: Society and culture

+Butterflies Still Fly is a 2023 film, based on a true story, directed by Joseph Nenci.
+Italo is a light-hearted journalist, darkened by a personal drama that distracts him from work.
+He encounters Giorgia, a young girl suffering from Friedreich's Ataxia, who will change his life.

+Comedian Fiona Cauley has Friedrich's Ataxia and often talks about her disability and wheelchair in her comedy.

 Research

-Active research is ongoing to find a treatment.
+There is no cure for Friedreich's ataxia, and treatment development is directed toward slowing, stopping, or reversing disease progression.

+In 2019, Reata Pharmaceuticals reported positive results in a phase 2 trial of RTA 408 (Omaveloxolone or Omav) to target activation of a transcriptional factor, Nrf2.
+Nrf2 is decreased in FRDA cells.

+There are several additional therapies in trial.
 Patients can enroll in a registry to make clinical trial recruiting easier.
 The Friedreich's Ataxia Global Patient Registry is the only worldwide registry of Friedreich's ataxia patients to characterize the symptoms and establish the rate of disease progression.
 The Friedreich's Ataxia App is the only global community app which enables novel forms of research.

+The Friedreich's Ataxia Research Alliance (FARA) is the global patient advocacy research organization coordinating the community, funding critical research, and maintaining the definitive pipeline, which describes all drug development programs currently underway.

 As of May 2021, research continues along the following paths.